deepsense-ai/seahorse/docs/_casestudies/credit_card_client_defaults.md

 It is more sensitive to retrieval of defaults in data [than accuracy score](https://www.quora.com/Why-is-it-that-I-get-a-better-accuracy-score-when-using-unbalanced-classes-with-a-Random-Forest-classifier)
 (that is, the number of correctly classified instances regardless of their actual class).

-For demonstration purposes, we varied the parameters of on a relatively small grid: 20, 40, 80 for the number of trees in the forest and 5, 10, 20 for a tree depth.
+For demonstration purposes, we varied the parameters of on a relatively small grid: 20, 40 for the number of trees in the forest and 5, 10, 20 for a tree depth.
 The results of the grid search are presented below:

 <img class="bordered-image centered-image img-responsive spacer" src="../img/usecases/credit_defaults/grid_search_results.png">

-We see that the optimal values for the number of trees and a tree depth are 80 and 10, respectively.
-Since there is little difference between choosing 20, 40 or 80 as the number of trees, we will stick with the smallest (and a less complex) forest consisting of 20 trees as our final model.
+We see that the optimal values for the number of trees and a tree depth are 40 and 10, respectively.
+Since there is little difference between choosing 20 or 40 as the number of trees, we will stick with the smaller forest consisting of 20 trees as our final model.

 ### Verifying Model Effectiveness On Test Data

 Finally, we evaluate the model on the remaining 1/3 part of data.
-It achieves a score of 0.7795 AUC on this hold-out dataset.
+It achieves a score of 0.779738 AUC on this hold-out dataset.
 This means that our model learned reasonably well to distinguish between default and non-default customers.
 For the sake of more interpretable results, the confusion matrix may be helpful.
 In order to compute it, we will create another R notebook and attach it to the final data with computed predictions.